 One of the biggest differences between the film industry and most other careers is there’s no clear corporate ladder to climb, no steps to follow.
 So anyone can get into it at any time regardless of education, experience, age, gender, race, or even skill level.
 You don’t need any pedigree or expensive program certificate.

-But it’s also true that no one is going to pay you to just step into a project and produce it if you have no experience.
+But it’s also true no one is going to pay you to just step into a project and produce it if you have no experience.
 It’s a catch-22; you can’t get a job without experience, and can’t get experience without a job.

 Luckily, there are some things you can do to hack the experience-loop and start forging your own path towards what you want.